 Who Are the Host Families?

-What Are the Advantages of Doing an Exchange?
+What Are the Advantages of Being an Exchange Student?

-You'll pick up language skills if you're placed in a country where you don't speak much of the language.
-Immersion is the best way to learn a new language, so living with a host family, attending classes, and having to communicate most of the time in a different language will tremendously improve your vocabulary.
+Students placed in a country where they speak much of the language often improve their language skills greatly over the course of their program.
+Immersion is one of the best ways to learn a new language, so living with a host family, attending classes, and having to communicate most of the time in a different language can tremendously improve one's vocabulary.

-You'll also get to live like a local.
+Exchange students also get to live like a local.
 Sure, you can get to know a place pretty well during a two-week holiday, but what about spending an entire year there?
-What about spending a year living with a local family and doing the type of things they do?
-You'll gain a fascinating insight into an unfamiliar culture and you'll be doing so on a local level -- definitely take advantage of this opportunity and ask many questions if you have them.
+What about living with a local family instead of staying at a hotel?
+Exchange students are given fascinating insight into an unfamiliar culture on a local level.

-Being an exchange student builds your confidence like nothing else!
-You'll learn to communicate with people in a different language, overcome loneliness and homesickness, make new friends, learn about the world, and discover that you don't need to rely on anyone else but yourself!
+Being an exchange student can also build confidence.
+Students often learn how to communicate in a new language, overcome loneliness and homesickness, make new friends, learn about the world, and maybe even discover a newfound independence.

 Are There Any Disadvantages?

-The main aspect exchange students struggle with on their program is homesickness.
-You'll be moving abroad, away from your friends and family, for potentially an entire year.
-It's only natural that you're going to feel homesick from time to time.
+While each person has a different experience, the main thing students might struggle with during their program is homesickness.
+Exchange students move to a foreign country, away from friends and family, for potentially a long period of time.
+It's quite natural to feel homesick from time to time.

-Culture shock is something else exchange students have to deal with while they're on their program, and depending on the country they're transferred to, it can be a mild or extreme case.
-Moving to a country that's similar culturally, and where you speak the language, will be far easier than moving to Japan on your own, for example, and staying with a host family who don't speak a word of English.
+Culture shock is something else exchange students have to deal with while they're on their program.
+Depending on the country they're transferred to, it can be a mild or extreme case.
+Moving to a country that's similar culturally—and where you speak the language—will likely be far easier than moving to a country that has vastly different customs and different languages.

 What Are Exchange Students Expected to Do?

-Exchange students are expected to maintain decent grades, abide by the rules of host families and the laws of host countries.
-Other than that, you'll be free to safely explore your new home, make friends, and maybe even travel to new places with or without your host family.
+Exchange students are expected to maintain decent grades, abide by the rules of host families, and follow the laws of host countries.
+Other than that, students are free to safely explore their new home, make friends, and maybe even travel to new places with or without their host families.

-Host families are not generally compensated, although a small stipend may be paid to help them cover the costs of hosting an extra child.
+Host families are not generally compensated, although a small stipend may be offered to help them cover the costs of hosting an extra child.